-The Google Advanced Search that Could Have Been
+A Google Advanced Search that Never Happened

 If you could limit the results of a search at Google to a specific point of view, would you?
 Depends upon what I mean by point of view, doesn’t it?
 I’ll get to that below.

-A Google patent granted this week shows a screen shot of an advanced search that could have been:
+A Google patent granted this week shows a screenshot of an advanced search that could have been:

 There are a number of interesting features in this advanced search that would enable searchers to filter or expand search results in response to their queries.